jonathanatuscpsu/job4/index.md

 ![](index_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

 ## Creating Density Map
-Now try a contour plot.
-We will estimate the density of crimes from our longitude and latitudes and use that to plot contours.
+Now let us try a contour plot.
+We estimate the density of crimes from longitude and latitudes, and use that to plot contours.
 This should more easily reveal patterns and hotspots for the selected crimes.

 ```r
 contours <- stat_density2d(aes(x = as.numeric(Longitude), y = as.numeric(Latitude),